 At first, we have to define the names and the prices of the fish from two different shops.
 Here, I have defined the range of cells B6:C9 as Shop_1 and B13:C16 as Shop_2.
 If you need to know how to define a name for a range of cells you can go here to get some useful ideas on the procedures.

-Now, in the output Cell G9, we’ll extract the price for Tetra fish from shop 2 by using VLOOKUP function.
+Now, in the output Cell G9, we’ll extract the price for Tetra fish from shop 2 by using the VLOOKUP function.
 The VLOOKUP function looks for a leftmost column of a table and then returns a value in the same row from a column you specify.
-The syntax of this VLOOKUP functions is:
+The syntax of this VLOOKUP function is:

 =VLOOKUP(lookup_value, table_array, col_index_number, [range_lookup])